api-platform/docs/core/graphql.md

 ### Global Object Identifier

 When querying an item, you need to pass an identifier as argument.
-Following the [Relay Global Object Identification Specification](https://facebook.github.io/relay/graphql/objectidentification.htm), the identifier needs to be globally unique.
+Following the [GraphQL Global Object Identification Specification](https://relay.dev/graphql/objectidentification.htm), the identifier needs to be globally unique.
 In API Platform, this argument is represented as an [IRI (Internationalized Resource Identifier)](https://www.w3.org/TR/ld-glossary/#internationalized-resource-identifier).

 For example, to query a book having as identifier `89`, you have to run the following: